brendancooley/gunboats/gunboats.md

 ![Government best response functions \label{fig:br}](figure/br-1.pdf)

 Figure \ref{fig:br} depicts each governments' best response curves through the policy space.
 Because the governments' optimal choices do not depend on one another's policy choice, their best response curves are straight lines.
 Their intersection constitutes the noncooperative equilibrium.
-As the governments preferences become more biased, these curves shift outward, resulting in a more autarkic noncooperative equilibrium.
+As the governments' preferences become more biased, these curves shift outward, resulting in a more autarkic noncooperative equilibrium.

 ## Regime Change

 It is now clear that each government cares indirectly about the preferences of its bargaining partner.
-More welfare-concious governments adopt lower barriers to trade (Lemma 3) in a non-cooperative equilibrium, which benefits governments abroad by providing greater market access to their firms.
+More welfare-conscious governments adopt lower barriers to trade (Lemma 3) in a non-cooperative equilibrium, which benefits governments abroad by providing greater market access to their firms.
 If each government were able to choose the preferences of their negotiating partner, they would do so in order to minimize trade barriers.
 This is the purpose of regime change in this model.
 If a government wins a war, it earns the right to replace the government with a puppet with more "dovish" preferences.
 Regime change is therefore used instrumentally to pry open international markets.
 Let $a^\star \in (\ubar{a}, \bar{a}]$ denote the type of the optimal puppet government.

 The optimal puppet's type solves
 $$